-- Mobile platform for selling content, services (Apps) and hardware - Offering channels against the everything is free culture of the internet - entering advertising market with iAd since iOS
+- Mobile platform for selling content, services (apps) and hardware - Offering channels against the everything is free culture of the internet - Entering advertising market with iAd since iOS

-- "Mobile First"Eric Schmidt, CEO Google - Having control over which Search Engine is used on mobile devices - Making the mobile web attractive to build new advertising pillars
+- "Mobile first"Eric Schmidt, CEO Google - Having control over which search engine is used on mobile devices - Making the mobile web attractive to build new advertising pillars

-Mobile strategy of Apple and Google (2)
+Mobile Strategy of Apple and Google (2)

-- Like Microsoft for desktop computers Android as a rather non-restrictive platform will become a major player on the mobile market. - Android can profit from Apple's restrictive strategy, but can also be affected by Google's bad image. - There will not be a monopoly or duopoly on the mobile OS market. - With the rising complexity of mobiles the challenge will be recognizable trustworthiness.
+- Like Microsoft for desktop computers, Android as a rather non-restrictive platform became a major player on the mobile market. - Android can profit from Apple's restrictive strategy, but can also be affected by Google's bad image. - There will not be a monopoly or duopoly on the mobile OS market. - With the rising complexity of mobile devices and technologies, the challenge will be recognisable trustworthiness.

-Apple's economic cycle
+Apple's Economic Cycle

-Google's economic cycle
+Google's Economic Cycle